-Watch live as thousands march in Paris for annual LGBT+ Pride parade
+Watch as thousands march in Paris for annual LGBT+ Pride parade

-Watch live as thousands of people march in a colourful LGBT+ Pride parade in Paris on Saturday 24 June.
+Watch as thousands of people march in a colourful LGBT+ Pride parade in Paris on Saturday 24 June.

 Around 700,000 spectators and participants are expected for the annual parade, known locally as Marche des Fiertés LGBTQ, which is the biggest in France.